 Carmen is the only child of blacklisted Hollywood screenwriter, Lucio Colombera, and Tony Award-winning choreographer, Gloria Colombera.
 She came to know the backstage world in her birthplace of Genoa, Italy, and stayed there until age 7.
 Although Carmen excelled in the arts as a bright, multi-talented student, she never reached her full potential due to her inattentiveness and restlessness.

-Post-high school, Carmen auditioned for Broadway and New York conservatories but didn't pass any of them.
-After hearing her loss, Carmen's family encouraged her to audition for Hollywood.
-There, she met yet-to-be-famous Marilyn Monroe at Columbia Pictures.
+Carmen's child star status continued in America.
+Post-high school, she auditioned for Broadway and New York conservatories but didn't pass any of them.
+Carmen's family encouraged her to audition for Hollywood.
+She landed a few bit roles and met yet-to-be-famous Marilyn Monroe at Columbia Pictures.
 Marilyn warned her about the Hollywood 'casting couch' and its notorious enforcer, Harry Cohn.
 The minute Carmen encountered said couch, she heeded her warning, escaping before the situation got worse.
 Shaken and restless, Carmen sought solace with the Tinsel Town Beatniks .
 Her involvement in their hedonism spiraled her downward into despair.

 Carmen also had to deal with the difficult divorce of her parents, as well as Harry's unwarranted film release of her explicit 'audition' to his high-profile party guests.
 Carmen abused drugs as a way to cope with her chaotic life.
 She tried her luck at lounge singing, yet fueled all her income towards drugs.
 One night, one of her patrons—US Army officer, Bran McCormick—caught her wasted on the streets.
 Taking pity on her, he helped her quit drugs and married her shortly after.
 Unfortunately, Bran died in the Korean War, leaving Carmen hopeless again.

 Not long after her husband's death, Carmen worked as a cigarette girl at the famous Ciro's.
 The club manager, Herman Hover, mistook her as one of the showgirls, ordering her to get on stage.
 This accident propelled Carmen to strip-tease stardom.
 Hopeful that Herman could help fulfill her dreams, she asked him if he’d make her into a movie star.
-When he couldn't promise that, Carmen took a break from burlesque and pursued acting on her own.
+When he couldn't promise that, Carmen decided to pursue acting on her own.

 One night in Hollywood, one of Harry's cronies recognized Carmen from his sex reel.
 Although offended, Carmen saw this opportunity as a way to capitalize on her reel.
 She transformed into "Harry's Hollywood Strip-tease Star", the high-class call girl of Tinsel Town.
 She caught the attention of a visiting SIS/MI6 agent—Sir Alexander Korda—in this manner, who scouted celebrities and filming locations for covers.
-It was through him that she got involved in Cold War espionage, where she’d naturally pose as a celebrity.
+It was through him that she got into in Cold War espionage.
+Here, she’d naturally pose as a celebrity.

-Shortly after, Sir Korda produced a biopic of Carmen's mission, casting her as the leading lady in the appropriately-titled “Vienna”.
-Carmen finally found Hollywood fame and won the 27th Academy Awards for ‘Best Actress’ in Vienna, as well as the BAFTA Awards for 'Best Foreign Actress'.
+Shortly after, Sir Korda produced a roman à clef of Carmen's mission, casting her as the leading lady in the appropriately titled “Vienna”.
+Carmen gained overnight, newfound Hollywood fame.
+She won the 27th Academy Awards for ‘Best Actress’ in Vienna, and the BAFTA Awards for 'Best Foreign Actress'.
 She infamously wept while giving her speech, as Vienna hit too close to home.
 She soon suffered a nervous breakdown and went on an acting hiatus, despite receiving lucrative deals.
 This was also Carmen’s first and last time to ever spy for the SIS.